santino79/assemble-eleventy-excellent/src/posts/there-and-back-again-data-career-journey.md

 {% imagePlaceholder "./src/assets/images/blog/shawshank-redemption-andy-rain.jpg", "Shawshank Redemption Andy escapes in the rain", "" %}

-**What would you rather endure:** a slow, painful death march towards retirement in a job you hate or a painful rebirth into a possible bright new future.
+**What would you rather endure:** _a slow, painful death march towards retirement in a job you hate or a painful rebirth into a possible bright new future?_

 "Get busy living or get busy dying", if we're to quote the ever wonderful [Shawshank Redemption](https://www.imdb.com/title/tt0111161/).